sirca/clusterous/docs/manual/05_Create_and_destroy.md

     worker_count: 3
 ```

 The `environment_file` field allows you to run your environment on cluster creation.
 Simply specify a relative (or absolute) path to the YAML environment file, and Clusterous will automatically run the environment after the cluster starts up.
 This avoids the need for running the `run` command separately.
-Environments are described in full detail in Chapter 6 [TODO: LINK].
+Environments are described in full detail in [Chapter 6](06_Environments.md).

 The `central_logging_level` field enables the logging system, useful for debugging problems.
 The logging system consists of a special dedicated virtual machine in your cluster that collects log messages from the cluster and makes them accessing via a web GUI.
 The number refers to the logging level; `1` means that only application logs are collected (i.e. if your application logs via syslog), `2` additionally enables collection of logs from system services.
 To view the logs, use `clusterous logging`.
-The logging system is described in detail in Chapter 8 [TODO: LINK].
+The logging system is described in detail in [Chapter 8](08_Central_logging.md).

 The `controller_instance_type` field allows you to specify a custom cluster type for the Controller, which is the dedicated Clusterous node manages the cluster.
 You may typically need a more powerful node if you are building very large Docker images on the cluster.
 On AWS, the default Controller type is a t2.small.

 The `shared_volume_size` field lets you specify a custom size for the cluster shared volume in gigabytes (e.g. `60` means 60 GB).
 The default value is 20.

 The `shared_volume_id` field lets you specify a custom shared volume, instead of having Clusterous create a new one.
-This feature is described in detail in Chapter 6 [TODO: LINK].
+This feature is described in detail in [Chapter 7](07_Shared_volume.md).

 ## `destroy`
 The `destroy` command terminates all nodes in the cluster and cleans up the AWS resources created when the `create` command was run.
 By default, the shared volume is also destroyed, permanently deleting all files on it.

 The `destroy` command also supports the `--leave-shared-volume` and `--force-delete-shared-volume` fields, which offer flexibility with the shared volume.
-These features are described in Chapter 6 [TODO: LINK].
+These features are described in Chapter 6 [Chapter 7](07_Shared_volume.md).

 ## `workon`
 Clusterous doesn't currently support working with and managing multiple clusters from the same machine.
 However, it is sometimes useful to be able to create a cluster using one machine and then work on it from a second machine.